 LEADING THE INTERNET WITH TECHNOLOGY DEVELOPMENT

-In this paper, researchers from Verisign Labs and the University from Michigan focus on this newly-exposed MitM attack vector and perform the first systematic study of the underlying problem causes and its vulnerability status in the wild.
+In this paper, researchers from Verisign Labs and the University of Michigan focus on this newly exposed MitM attack vector and perform the first systematic study of the underlying problem causes and its vulnerability status in the wild.

 Registration Data Access Protocol (RDAP)